oxypteros/alpha-starter/content/blog/why-alpha/index.md

 +++
+# Content Identity
+title = "Why Alpha"
+description = "A personal take on why I created the Alpha Hugo theme, not to sell, but to share." summary = "Learn why I created **Alpha**, a theme for *writers* and *readers*.
+A beginner-friendly theme built from scratch with a clear focus on simplicity.
+From its initial concept to its first public release, Alpha has evolved from a simple idea into a more refined system, without ever compromising its core values of accessibility and ease of use.<br> *No clutter*, *no distractions*. ***Just your words.***"

+# Authoring
-draft = false
+author = "oxypteros"
 date = "2025-05-20T22:41:47+02:00"
 lastmod = "2025-06-18T13:19:03+02:00"
-layout = "story"

-title = "Why Alpha"
-author = "oxypteros"
 license = "CC-BY"

+# Organization
+categories = ["Blog Posts"]
+tags = ["Writing", "Alpha"]
+## Series
-series = "Two Why's and a How" parts = "Second Why" weight = 3 dropcap = true categories = ["Blog Posts"] tags = ["Writing", "Alpha"]
+series = "Two Why's and a How" parts = "Second Why" weight = 3

+# Display
+dropcap = true
+featured = true
 recommended = true

+# Publication Control
+draft = false
-featured = true
+layout = "story"

-summary = "Learn why I created **Alpha**, a theme for *writers* and *readers*.
-A beginner-friendly theme built from scratch with a clear focus on simplicity.
-From its initial concept to its first public release, Alpha has evolved from a simple idea into a more refined system, without ever compromising its core values of accessibility and ease of use.<br> *No clutter*, *no distractions*. ***Just your words.***"

-# SEO
+# Advanced SEO
-description = "A personal take on why I created the Alpha Hugo theme, not to sell, but to share." seo_type = "BlogPosting" seo_image = "" twitter_username = ""
+seo_type = "BlogPosting"
+seo_image = ""
+twitter_username = ""